Aaron-Razon/Data221-Assignment-2/README.md

 > Note: The README describes what each **program** does (not the output files).

 > Note: The program descriptions below are based closely on the assignment instructions.
-I also used Google to get ideas for README formatting (headings, separators, and bullet styles) and ChatGPT to brainstorm some ideas.
+I also used Google to get ideas for README formatting (headings, separators, and bullet styles) and ChatGPT to brainstorm some ideas for the README design.
 ---

 ## Question 1 — Word frequency counter